 And, that is powerful.

-The more we remain grounded to the present, the less likely we will ruminate about the past or worry about the future.
+The more we remain grounded in the present, the less likely we will ruminate about the past or worry about the future.
 How freeing is that?!

 Over time, mindfulness will actually change the structure of your brain – in a good way.